step-security/harden-runner/README.md

 - After the workflow completes, each outbound call is correlated with each step of the job, and shown in the insights page
 - For self-hosted runners, no changes are needed to workflow files to monitor egress traffic
-- A filtering (block) egress policy is suggested in the insights page based on past job runs
+- A filtering (block) egress policy is suggested in the insights page based on the current and past job runs

+### ⚠️ Detect anomalous outbound network traffic

+> Applies to both GitHub-hosted and self-hosted runners

+Harden-Runner creates a baseline of outbound traffic for each job during the first few runs that it monitors

+- After the baseline is created, any new outbound destinations are marked as anomalous in the insights page
+- You can view the list of all anomalous outbound network traffic in the `Runtime detections` page on the dashboard

-### 🚦 Filter egress traffic to allowed endpoints
+### 🚦 Filter outbound network traffic to allowed endpoints

 > Applies to both GitHub-hosted and self-hosted runners